 Do OTC stocks have options?

-To trade options on an OTC stock, you will need to find a broker that offers them.
-You can use the FINRA BrokerCheck tool to find a list of broker-dealers that offer options trading.
+To trade options on an OTC stock, you must find a broker that offers them.
+You can use the FINRA BrokerCheck tool to find a list of broker-dealers offering trading options.

 Are OTC stocks marginable?